From BR Bullpen

 Biographical Information

-Kevin Frandsen has played four seasons in the majors, getting most of his at-bats with the San Francisco Giants in 2007.
-At the end of July 2010, in an unusual move, the Los Angeles Angels sent him down to the minors even though he had the highest batting average on the team, because Brandon Wood couldn't clear waivers to go down.
+Kevin Frandsen has played in the majors since 2006, getting most of his at-bats with the San Francisco Giants in 2007.
+At the end of July 2010, in an unusual move, the Los Angeles Angels of Anaheim sent him down to the minors even though he had the highest batting average on the team, because Brandon Wood couldn't clear waivers to go down.

 As a college sophomore, Frandsen hit .317/.409/.522.
 The next year, his batting average and OBP went up but his SLG went down to .332/.413/.455.
 In 2004, Kevin batted .321/.421/.444 and was skilled in getting hit by pitches (18 times in 52 games).
 He made the Western Athletic Conference All-Conference team as a utility man.